AnnemijnD/ABMFinal/README.md

 # Agent Based Modelling UvA (2020): Theme Park Dynamics
-In this project, ABM us used to simulate visitors of a theme park.
-The focus will be on distances between attractions and waiting lines.
+Since people tend to avoid long waiting lines for attractions, theme parks aim to distribute thepeople over the attractions in the most optimal way.
+In this project, an agent based model is applied to evaluate dynamics of visitors in a theme park.
+Visitors with different strategies are simulated in a theme park.
+The focus of vistors' strategies will lie on distances between attractions and waiting lines.
 A visualization of a theme park is made with a [visualization toolkit of Mesa](https://mesa.readthedocs.io/en/master/apis/visualization.html).

 ## Example visualization of model run
 ![Alt Text](https://github.com/rebeccadavidsson/ABM/blob/master/abm.gif)